Eshnunna: Isin-Larsa period

 Negotiations with Dadusha's successor Ibal-pi-El II proved difficult for Shamshi-Adad, and envoys from Eshnunna continued to come to Shamshi-Adad's kingdom to negotiate an agreement years later.
 Later, during the eponym of Nimer-Sin, Shamshi-Adad's troops would join Eshnunna and Babylon's in a campaign against Malgium.

-After the death of Shamshi-Adad, his kingdom split into two with Ishme-Dagan as king in Ekallatum and Yasmah-Addu as king in Mari.
-However, Zimri-Lim would take the throne of Mari and Yasmah-Addu would disappear.
+Late in the reign of Shamshi-Adad, ruler of the Kingdom of Upper Mesopotamia, he placed his sons Ishme-Dagan as governor in Ekallatum and Yasmah-Addu as governor in Mari.
+After the death of Shamshi-Adad, Zimri-Lim would take the throne of Mari and Yasmah-Addu would disappear.
 The disappearance of Yasmah-Addu is usually attributed to a Simal tribal chief called Bannum.
-However, Heimpel suggests that Eshnunna may have played a role in Yasmah-Addu’s decision to flee Mari.
+However, Heimpel suggests that Eshnunna may have played a role in Yasmah-Addu's decision to flee Mari.

 Ibal-pi-El entered negotiations with Zimri-Lim, proposing to draw the border of their respective kingdoms at Harradum and to renew the relationship between Mari and Eshnunna from the time of the Mariote king Yahdun-Lim.
 He informed his benefactor Yarim-Lim, king of Yamhad (Aleppo) that although Eshnunna wanted to forge an alliance, Zimri-Lim always turned the envoys down, which may not have been the case as there were several discussions between him and Eshnunna during this time.
 Ultimately, Zimri-Lim did not consider the agreement satisfactory, as he wanted to control the Suhum, and rejected the offer.
 The need to evacuate people from the Suhum in the 3rd (2nd) (Note: Charpin & Ziegler established a new chronology in 2003.
 The old chronology by Birot is still sometimes used, and so will be in brackets.) year of Zimri-Lim could imply a renewed offensive by Eshnunna.
 Mari and Eshnunna would be at war between the 3rd year and the 5th (2nd and 4th) years of Zimri-Lim.
 Eshnunna captured Rapiqum in the 3rd (2nd) year of Zimri-Lim, which was celebrated in Ibal-pi-El's 9th year name.
 Later Ibal-pi-El sent an ultimatum to Zimri-Lim that he would take Shubat-Enlil.
-The army of Eshnunna, lead by former king of Allahad Atamrum and the Yaminite chief Yaggih-Addu took Assur and Ekallatum, and the event was described in a letter to Zimri-Lim how "Assur, Ekallatum and Eshnunna have now become one house."
+The army of Eshnunna, led by former king of Allahad Atamrum and the Yaminite chief Yaggih-Addu took Assur and Ekallatum, and the event was described in a letter to Zimri-Lim how "Assur, Ekallatum and Eshnunna have now become one house."
 Ishme-Dagan seemed to have left the capital to go to Babylon before Ekallatum was invaded.
 Eshnunna succeeded in capturing Shubat-Enlil, which seemed to have caused the submission of several kings in the region to Eshnunna.
 Eshnunna laid siege to Kurda after the city rejected the peace offerings, but they failed the siege and had to fall back to Andarig.
 They also supported the Yaminites against Zimri-Lim, who had to deal with a revolt by them earlier in his reign.